estuary/flow/site/docs/guides/flowctl/edit-specification-locally.md

    * [Derivations](../../concepts/derivations.md#specification)
    * [Tests](../../concepts/tests.md)

-3. When you're done, run a generic test to make sure all the specifications are formatted correctly:
+3. When you're done, you can test your changes:
 `flowctl catalog test --source flow.yaml`

   You'll almost always use the top-level `flow.yaml` file as the source here because it imports all other Flow specifications